 Additionally, even when the conventional anti-seizure medications are administered correctly, there are several forms of drug-resistant epilepsy which cause the drugs not to work.
 Sadly, you read that correctly.
 Pet parents are inadvertently flooding their dog's body with chemicals and toxins for no reason.
 This often results in the development of a slew of other conditions without any change in the severity of frequency of seizure activity.

-- Short-term effects: weight loss, lethargy, ataxia (lack or loss of coordination)
+- Short-term effects: weight loss, lethargy, ataxia

 - Long-term effects: hyperthermia, skin reactions, blood disorders